chantzos/__/README.md

   fprintf (stdout, "%s\n", some_stuff); pop ();
 ```
-and there is an aim to continue to integrate more code written

 __ DEV --
 source and execution namespace are intercheangable and have direct
 relation to each other